 The boxing ring has long been a compelling site for artists.
 It has produced many books, songs, paintings and films.
 What is it about the fight that speaks to artists through the ages and why do some contemporary artists respond so vividly to its grit, history and contest?
 Shadow Boxer will highlight this cultural fascination and showcase the work of contemporary Australian artists who explore ideas of race, gender and class and the sheer physicality of Boxing in their work.

 Featured artists include Karla Dickens, Fiona McMonagle, Nigel Milsom and Richard Lewer

 This is a dynamic exhibition including a variety of artistic experiences – great for high school students…

 BARKA, THE FORGOTTEN RIVER Badger Bates & Justine Muller

 12 June – 21 November 2021

 Barka, the forgotten river reflects the love artists Badger Bates and Justine Muller have for the Barka, or Darling River – “our mother and the blood in our veins” – and its people, the Barkandji.
 Poetic and political at once, the work of these 2 artists reach to the past to inform the future, because all time is one.

 Motivated by a deep concern for the collapse and near-disappearance of the Barka-Darling River – something that will have ripple effects Australia-wide – works in the exhibition by Badger span the past two decades combined with Muller’s more recent responses to the region and its people.
 They take the form of ceramics, leadlight, lino print, wood and steel sculpture, and painting, in addition to a multi-media installation.

 A great exhibition to experience with your students… with possible links to the Hunter Valley landscape and the Hunter River.

-For all enquiries email firstname.lastname@example.org or call the gallery on 4934 9859
+For all education enquiries please contact the art gallery on 4934 9859 or email firstname.lastname@example.org